 Single quotation marks are a simple grammatical sign.

 They also show contractions (we have those covered in a separate blog): You’re a hilarious guy, you know that?

 Single quotation marks are also used when someone is quoting someone else in a sentence: “Miss Dolores told you a million times, ‘Don’t be late to class,’” Mom said.

 Need us to proofread your work?

-If you have an essay or paper and you need someone to proofread for punctuation and grammar—you can always rely on us.
-Especially if you ever ask yourself "Who will write write my essay outline?".
+If you have an essay or paper and you need someone to proofread for punctuation and grammar — you can always rely on us.
+Especially if you ever ask yourself "Who will write my essay?".
 We’re a professional writing service specializing in all types of academic writing.
-Just submit your work to our custom paper writers team; they will fix your punctuation AND give useful insight to help improve your piece for best results.
+Just submit your work to our custom paper writers team; they will fix your punctuation and give useful insight to help improve your piece for best results.
 EssayPro is dedicated to helping you break new grounds with your writing!